 Thank you for participating in today's training!
-Please complete the training survey before you leave.

 We appreciate your commitment to East Stroudsburg University, the Office of Student Conduct and Community Standards, and, to our students.

 Please remember to contact SCCS with any questions about your role on the University Conduct Board.